14 Top-Rated Things to Do in Prince Edward County, ON

 Address: 220 RCAF Road, Astra, Ontario

 3. Discover the Source of the Lake on the Mountain

 Considered somewhat of an anomaly, as no one has yet discovered its source, the Lake on the Mountain is a must-visit in Prince Edward County.
-Located in the west of the County near the small community of Glenora, the provincial park covers an area of 257 acres.
-It's 60 meters higher than Lake Ontario and is well worth a visit.
+Located in the west of the County near the small community of Glenora, the Lake on the Mountain Provincial Park covers an area of 257 acres.
+It's 60 meters higher than Lake Ontario, and is well worth a visit.

-From the parking area, a scenic viewpoint is easy to access and offers incredible views over the Bay of Quinte (bring a picnic!).
-Afterwards, head into Glenora itself, where you can hitch a ride on the Glenora Ferry into Adolphustown across the Bay of Quinte (you can even take your car, all at no cost).
+From the parking area, a scenic viewpoint is easy to access and offers incredible views over the Bay of Quinte.
+It's also a lovely spot for a picnic.
+Afterwards, head into Glenora itself.
+Here, you can hitch a ride on the Glenora Ferry into Adolphustown across the Bay of Quinte; you can even take your car, at no extra cost.

 Address: 296 County Road 7, Prince Edward, Ontario

 4. Get Artsy at the Oeno Gallery